Documenting Drugs The Artful Intoxications of Stanisław Ignacy Witkiewicz

 Born in 1885 in Warsaw, then part of the Russian Empire, Witkacy was raised in the southern mountain resort of Zakopane — the air and spirit of which would later lead him to deem it “the chief production plant of a unique, purely Polish drug, Zakopanine”.
 His formative years were spent around cultural innovations, including those by his father, painter and critic Stanisław Witkiewicz, who was associated with the innovative Młoda Polska (Young Poland) Arts and Crafts movement.8 Initially home-schooled, Witkacy later studied at the Kraków Academy of Fine Arts, debuting his paintings — Romantic depictions of landscapes which bore similarities to his father’s works — in 1901.
 A trip to Paris in 1908 sparked an interest in avant-gardism, and he began experimenting with photography, extending lenses with the help of drainpipes to make strange portraits.
 A macro focus and claustrophobic cropping brought his subjects oppressively close to the viewer; their wide-eyed and grimly-serious faces staring out of the bromide murk.9

 Witkacy’s early career was marred by tragedy.
-In 1914, his fiancée Jadwiga Janczewska died by suicide, sending him into a tailspin.
+In 1914, his fiancée Jadwiga Janczewska took her own life, sending him into a tailspin.
 As a distraction, his childhood friend, anthropologist Bronisław Malinowski, invited him to photograph an upcoming research expedition through Sri Lanka (formerly Ceylon) and Australia to what was then the Territory of Papua.
 It was a disastrous trip.
 En route, the pair spent most of the time in their cabin, deep in Joseph Conrad’s Lord Jim; upon arrival, Witkacy’s letters to his father reveal an ongoing preoccupation with thoughts of his late fiancée, in which descriptions of the environment interweave intense colour and toxicity:

 The trees are covered with flowers going from scarlet and orange vermilion to violet and lake. . . .
 All this causes me the most frightful suffering and unbearable pain, since she’s not alive with me. . . .
 Everything is poison which brings close thoughts of death.
 When, when will this inhuman suffering end?10